GaiusCoffee/BarbersCut/_posts/2015-01-25-pilot-episode-hello-world.md

 **Hosts:** Juner Hart Legion (@noojster) & Austin Salvador
 **Producer:** Erik Gaius Capistrano (@gaiuscoffee)
 **Recorded on:** January 27, 2015 (Published on January 29, 2015)

+You can <a href="http://googledrive.com/host/0B8e_WGDCreQmTWVmcF8zZDV3Snc/S01E01.mp3">download this episode</a> in MP3 Format, or use <a href="https://gaiuscoffee.github.io/BarbersCut/podcast.xml">this site's rss feed</a> with your favorite podcast app.